-a.
 Violations include, but are not limited to: lewd, obscene or vulgar language or expression that is contrary to the Christian values and principles Mississippi College strives to uphold.

-K. Life/Safety Code Violations
+K. Health & Safety Code Violations

-a.
+- a.
 Jeopardizing the public safety of others by tampering with safety equipment or safety features on campus such as, but not limited to alarms, cameras, entry systems, fire extinguishers, and Blue Light emergency units.
-Specifically included is the propping open of residence hall doors or other secured doors on campus.
+Specifically included is the propping open of residence hall doors or other secured doors on campus. - b.
+Violation of guidelines put in place by the state of Mississippi, including the Mississippi Governor's executive orders, as well as guidelines put in place by Mississippi College related to COVID-19.